JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 ### Twos Compliment
 Most Significant Bit is negative whatever it would ussually be.
 Flip all digits from left to right untill you reach the Least Significant 1 and keep it and the numbers after the same to change the sign.
 Basically flip everything left of the lowest 1 to swap sign.

-Can be used in calculations as opposed tp sigh and magnitude.
+Can be used in calculations as opposed to sign and magnitude.
 Standarised way to store negative numbers.

 ## Storing Floats/ Real numbers in binary